If you or a loved one’s life has become stressful, overwhelming, or you want to resolve issues that…

-A relaxed and comfortable setting allows my clients to explore what is going on in their lives without feeling judged.
-I typically use Cognitive Behavior Therapy (talk therapy) to help clients explore problems and solutions.
+Creating a relaxed and non-judgmental atmosphere is fundamental to my approach, allowing clients to explore their lives freely.
+I primarily utilize Cognitive Behavior Therapy (talk therapy) to guide clients in exploring challenges and discovering solutions.

 What to expect when you contact me:

-If you feel good about the initial phone conversation, we can schedule a free initial consult to meet in person and see how we would feel working together to achieve your goals.
+- If you feel good about the initial phone conversation, we can schedule a free in person or online therapy consult and see how we would work together to achieve your goals.

 A typical counseling session starts with the client relaxing in the waiting room until the therapist comes out and greets them.
-Then, they walk to the therapist’s office.
-Most clients sit on the comfortable couch in our office while their therapist sits across from them.
-During the initial sessions, the therapist asks the client specific questions that help the client identify the problems they are experiencing and their therapeutic goals.
-Problems may include feeling anxiety, struggling with depression, feeling overwhelmed, or addiction.
+Most clients sit on the comfortable couch during their therapy session while their therapist sits across from them.
+During the initial sessions, the therapist ask specific questions to help identify problems they are experiencing and therapeutic goals.
+Problems may include feeling anxiety, struggling with depression, feeling overwhelmed, or other things.
+Don't worry therapists have heard it all and listen without judgement.
 Therapy can benefit you or your loved one regardless of how big or small the problems may be or seem.
 Identifying problems and therapeutic goals creates a type of map that the therapist and client will refer to as they monitor their progress.
 Eventually, therapy begins to feel like talking with a supportive friend that is committed to helping them meet their goals.

 Is it ok to talk about anything?

-All conversation with the therapist is kept in the strictest confidentiality.
+Yes!
+Every conversations with your therapist is kept in the strictest confidentiality.
 Conversations during therapy are a time where you can say exactly how you are feeling without worrying that you will hurt anyones feeling or be penalized in any way.
 Absolutely anything you want or need to say is OK.